MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/startswith-cs-operator.md

 ms.date: 09/02/2021
 ms.localizationpriority: high
 ---
-# !startswith_cs operators
+# startswith_cs operators

 Filters a record set based on a search value with a case-sensitive search.
-Data that does not start with the search value is retrieved from the searched column.
+Data that starts with the search value is retrieved from the searched column.

 Operators with an `_cs` suffix are case-sensitive.